OV3RLORDS-MODS/Node-Manager/README.md

 - 🤖 Customize Bot Name: Set a custom bot name for messages sent to Discord.
 - 📜 Message Embeds: Include a title, description, image URL, and footer in the Discord message embeds.

+Premade Messages:

+- Start Message 🧟: Notifies that a Project Zomboid server is starting, complete with an exciting description and image.
+- Stop Message 🛑: Alerts when the server goes down, helping players prepare for the next encounter.
+- Restart Message 🔄: Informs about a server restart, urging players to get ready for the action to resume.
+- Custom Message: Allows sending personalized messages with your own title, description, image, and footer.

 ===============================================================================

 🖥️ System Information